ramawama/TripPrefVisualizer/README.md

 npm install
 ```

-4. Initialize the frontend
+5. Initialize the frontend and backend
 - In the client directory, run
 ```shell
 npm run-dev
 ```

-6. Initialize the backend
 - In your terminal, change the directory to server then:
 - For windows type :
 ```shell